luisguve/luisguve.github.io/content/english/blogs/how-to-enable-and-manage-user-reviews-in-your-strapi-application.md

 ### Example project

-You can find a full working example of a React App using the Strapi Ratings Client Library in [this repo](https://github.com/luisguve/strapi-ratings-client-example)
+You can find a full working example of a React App using the Strapi Ratings Client Library in this repo: https://github.com/luisguve/strapi-ratings-client-example

 ### Conclusion